FAForever/website/templates/views/tos.md

 Prices for our products are subject to change without notice.

-We reserve the right at any time to modify or discontinue the Service (or any part or content thereof) without notice at any time.
+We reserve the right at any time to modify or discontinue the Service (or any part or content thereof).

 We shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.